WalletWasabi/WalletWasabi/WalletWasabi.Documentation/CodeCoverage.md

 ```

 As a result we get a `lcov.info` file containing the covered lines.
 In order to be able to see what lines
+are covered we need to install a `vscode extension` called  [Coverage Glutters](https://github.com/ryanluker/vscode-coverage-gutters).

 Run vscode and click on "Watch":